Sodium Oxybate (SOE-dee-um OX-i-bate)

 Call your doctor right away if you notice any of these side effects:

-- Severe confusion or unusual behaviors, or thoughts of hurting yourself.
+- Confusion, unusual behaviors, thoughts of hurting yourself

 If you notice these less serious side effects, talk with your doctor: